 Robocalls and call fraud led to spam labeling systems that now affect how your phone numbers appear.
 Here's how spam labeling evolved—and why even legitimate callers can be mislabeled.

 Carriers and analytics providers introduced call labeling systems to block scam calls.
-Numbers started getting flagged as Scam Likely, Spam Risk, or Fraud based on behavior and through reputation monitoring.
+Numbers started getting flagged as Spam Risk, Scam Likely, or Fraud based on behavior and through reputation monitoring.

 As these systems expanded, they began affecting real businesses.
 Mislabeled calls led to lower answer rates, hurting call campaigns and brand reputation.
-Numeracle launched to help businesses manage caller ID reputation through Verified Identity and Number Reputation solutions.

-The FCC passed the TRACED Act, which required STIR/SHAKEN call authentication to stop spoofing.
 But STIR/SHAKEN only verifies who you are—it doesn't protect your caller ID reputation.
 Even verified numbers can still get labeled based on analytics.

 Monitoring-only tools tell you when your numbers are flagged, but they don’t help fix the problem.